What's The RIGHT

 The answer is… it depends…

-Everyone has VASTLY DIFFERENT needs and there is really only one way to find out exactly what magnesium dosage is right for you… do some magnesium supplementation and find out!!
+Everyone has VASTLY DIFFERENT needs and there is really only one way to find out exactly what magnesium dosage is right for you… try out different dosage and types of magnesium, as I discuss in detail below, and find out what works best for you.

 There are different guidelines for the right magnesium dosage depending upon whom you talk to.
 So, we are going to START with some conservative guidelines in order to help determine what your STARTING magnesium dosage should be.